-With the announcement of stage-four restrictions across Melbourne – including limits on how far you can travel from your home – the classic, “What’s for dinner?”, is now more like, “What’s within five kilometres?”
+With the return of stage-four restrictions across Victoria – including limits on how far you can travel from your home – the classic, “What’s for dinner?”, is more like, “What’s within five kilometres?”

-Less than a week since the rule kicked in, online ordering platform Mr Yum has launched a nifty new takeaway directory that tells you which restaurants, bars and cafes are within five kilometres of your home.
+Online ordering platform Mr Yum has a nifty takeaway directory that tells you which restaurants, bars and cafes are within five kilometres of your home.

 Once you’ve decided on your meal, clicking on a venue takes you to its Mr Yum ordering page (if it’s on the platform), or another delivery platform of the venue’s choice if it’s not (even if that’s a rival such as Uber Eats).